Hello, friends! I hope this finds you well.

 Last (but certainly not least, the cliché part of my brain supplies), I’ve found I really enjoy working on pieces that incorporate motion, theatrics, or a strong sense of character into their performance.
 This is related to my love of a story, but it also ties into one of the most important parts of my creative foundation.
 I grew up dancing—ballet, tap, jazz, hip-hop, modern, the whole nine yards.
 Though I’m no longer able to hit the studio whenever I’d like to, the connection between music and movement has stayed with me, as fresh as the first day I learned to plié in time.
 I’ve played with explicitly-notated movement in my own work before; as a sophomore in college, I gave multiple performances of Sibling Rivalry, a trumpet quartet I wrote, with movement and theatrics arranged in advance.

-I’d love to go back to explicitly-notated movements someday, but right now I tend to arrange movement and action with each set of performers for the space they’ll be making music in.
+I’d love to go back to explicitly-notated movements someday, and I’m sure I’ll get there, but right now I tend to arrange movement and action with each set of performers for the space they’ll be making music in.
 Mouse God started with John Pisaro and Ian Stahl charging up the sides of the Wild Beast, screaming, “ATTENTION!
 ATTENTION!
 Your mouse god is DEAD!”
 Shatter includes a performance note that all notated fermatas should be visually silent (still) as well as aurally silent.
-Premiering TWYW on my mid-res with the inimitable Leila Bishop involved as much conversation about movement and posture and demeanor as the words and their delivery.
+Premiering TWYW on my mid-res with the inimitable Leila Bishop involved as much conversation about movement and posture and demeanor as about the words and their delivery.
 Working on Quiver was a joy largely because the musical motions Cameron choreographed for me required physical and aesthetic changes to match; to this day I feel like I have much more to learn from that piece as I continue to perform it.